 Since then, Band Together has placed over 300 instruments in the hands of interested students in grades 4 – 12.
 This program supports diversity in the arts as many of the recipient students attend Chapter 1 schools along the Route 40 corridor in Harford County.
 The internet is full of research that shows that music making has a positive effect on academic achievement and we are convinced that this safe, positive, social environment is what is needed for some children to keep them in school.
 We are seeing county-wide youth orchestras benefit from this type of attention.
 The SSO hopes that Harford County keeps music instruction and all arts programs a priority in our schools.

 Used instruments in any condition are accepted at every SSO concert.
 When you donate an instrument or funds to this 501(c)3 non-profit organization, you will receive a receipt for tax deduction purposes as well as the satisfaction of having made a difference in the life of a child.

-Small ensembles made up of members of the SSO come together for this annual chamber concert to raise funds for The Judith L. Famous Music Fund.
-In honor of Judi Famous and managed by Emory Methodist Church, the fund makes grants to help defray the cost of private music lessons, instrument rental or purchase, or summer camp tuition.
+The Judith L. Famous Music Fund, in honor of Judi Famous and managed by Emory Methodist Church, makes grants to help defray the cost of private music lessons, instrument rental or purchase, or summer camp tuition.
 To date, the fund has provided over $10,000 to Harford County students.
 For information about the fund, contact Emory United Methodist Church in Street, MD.